CVUA-RRW/FooDMe/README.md

 # FooDMe - A pipeline for Food DNA Metabarcoding

-FooDMe is a pipeline for taxonomic assignement of targeted sequencing reads (DNA Metabarcoding).
+FooDMe is a sankemake workflow for taxonomic assignement of targeted sequencing reads (DNA Metabarcoding).
 It was designed with 16S amplicon sequencing of food samples (mammals and birds metabarcoding) in mind but could be applied to other datasets.
 FooDMe will process demultiplexed Illumina sequencing reads to: